-In terms of Water Supply and Waste Water Treatment, it is an objective of Navan Town Council and Meath County Council:

-INF OBJ 41 To assist Irish Water in implementing the in effect Water Services Investment Programme.
-All developments included in the Water Services Investment Programme will be subject to Appropriate Assessment in accordance with Article 6(3) and 6(4) of the Habitats Directive, where this has not previously been carried out.
-Where significant impacts are identified, a Natura Impact Statement will be prepared.
-INF OBJ 42 To continue the upgrading and rehabilitation of water main networks in conjunction with Irish Water. • INF OBJ 43 To reduce leakage and wastage from the water supply system wherever possible in the interest of achieving efficiency and sustainability.
-INF OBJ 44 To seek to replace the cast iron water mains in Navan in conjunction with Irish Water.
-INF OBJ 45 To prepare plans for increasing the capacity of the Navan Waste Water Treatment Plant to cater for the growth in demand from the residential, commercial and industrial sectors over the lifetime of the plan in conjunction with Irish Water.
-All proposals for the development of an upgrade of the Navan Waste Water Treatment Plant will be subject to Appropriate Assessment in accordance with Article 6(3) and 6(4) of the Habitats Directive and, where significant impacts are identified, a Natura Impact Statement will be prepared.
+Objectives In terms of Water Supply and Waste Water Treatment, it is an objective of Navan Town Council and Meath County Council: INF OBJ 41 To implement the Water Services Investment Programme 2007-2009.
+INF OBJ 42 To continue the upgrading and rehabilitation of water main networks.
+INF OBJ 43 To reduce leakage and wastage from the water supply system wherever possible in the interest of achieving efficiency and sustainability.
+INF OBJ 44 To apply Water Pricing to the existing and future non-domestic development in accordance with the Polluter Pays Principle.
+INF OBJ 45 To replace the cast iron water mains in Navan.
+INF OBJ 46 To prepare plans for increasing the capacity of the Navan Waste Water Treatment Plant to cater for the growth in demand from the residential, commercial and industrial sectors over the lifetime of the plan.